How to protect your skin this summerPersonal health · Jul 18, 2022

 Health Canada6 recommends choosing a sunscreen that is:

 A minimum of SPF 30

 Broad-spectrum (this means it protects against both UVA and UVB rays)

 If you’re planning to spend time outside, use sunscreen with an SPF of 30 or higher, but not more than 60.
 Sunscreens with an SPF higher than 60 may not provide any extra protection, but they can encourage people to stay outside longer, or reapply their sunscreen less, because they feel more protected.
 Look for a broad-spectrum sunscreen that blocks both UVA and UVB rays.

 Sunscreen should be applied 15 to 30 minutes before heading outside and then reapplied every two hours, or immediately after swimming - even if it's waterproof.
 It’s also critical that you use enough.
-Insufficient amounts of sunscreen result in less SPF protection, and most folks only use about 25% of the recommended amount.5 For the best protection for the average size person, you need to use about a quarter of a regular-sized bottle.
+Insufficient amounts of sunscreen result in less SPF protection, and most people only use about 25% of the recommended amount.8 For the best protection for the average size person, you need to use about a quarter of a regular-sized bottle.
 This is equal to about a golf ball-sized amount or a shot glass full.
 So a regular-sized bottle should only last you four applications.

 When it comes to clothing, the degree of protection depends on the weave and on the chemical additives in the fabric.
 Darker colours block more UV rays.
 For the best protection, the tag on the fabric should be listed with a UPF 50 rating.

 And don't forget: you can even sunburn your eyes, so use a good pair of sunglasses.
 Babies should wear them too.